collard greens articles

 Heat a pan on medium heat, then add olive oil.
 When the oil swirls easily in the pan, add the leeks and allow to cook for 1-2 minutes, until the pieces break up and become tender and translucent.
 Add carrots and stir.
 Cook 2 minutes, then add collards.
 Sprinkle with sea salt and continue to cook, stirring occasionally.

 Be careful with your heat when pan frying collard greens–don’t let it get too high.
 The leaves easily trap steam from cooking, and I had a few jump out of my pan onto the floor.
-They make a loud popping sound too, which is very exciting!
+They make a loud popping sound too, which is very exciting.
 If it makes you feel safer, you can cover the greens for the first minute or two while they soften.

 Shortly after the collards turn bright green from cooking (4-5 minutes), clear a space in the center of the pan and add your minced garlic in a single layer (you can add a touch more oil if necessary).
 Let garlic cook 30 seconds or so until fragrant, then add the lentils and mix with the other vegetables.
 A squeeze of lemon juice, zest or a dash of vinegar is a good addition here, if you like.
 A sprinkle of your favorite herb, e.g. Italian parsley, basil or thyme, adds depth and complexity if you have them around.
-Continue cooking 3-4 more minutes, stirring every 30 seconds.
-If you are using cold lentils, cook until warm.
-Adjust salt and serve.

 This dish is wonderful as a main course, by itself or with brown rice.
 It can easily be scaled to accommodate a large crowd if you have a big enough pan.